- Soy is a great protein source, especially for vegetarians who do not eat meat.

 - Soy can be found in plant-based foods including soybeans and products made from soybeans like soymilk and tofu.

-Soy refers to products such as soy milk, cheese, yogurt, tofu, ice cream, nut butters, and other foods are all made from soybeans.
-Soy foods have recently become more popular in the United States, although people in Asia have eaten soybeans for hundreds of years.
+Soy refers to products such as soy milk, cheese, yogurt, tofu, ice cream, and other foods that are made from soybeans.
+While soy foods have become more popular in the United States over the years, people in Asia have eaten soybeans for hundreds of years.

 What are the health benefits of soy?